Practicing gratitude at work and home benefits those around you and is a “gateway drug” to better personal mental health.

 10 Amazing Gratitude Statistics

 Practicing gratitude at work and home benefits those around you and is a “gateway drug” to better personal mental health.
-Here are 10 amazing statistics to show you how:
+To help celebrate National Gratitude Month, Here are 10 amazing statistics to show you how:

 - 70% of employees would feel better about themselves if their boss were more grateful, and 81% would work harder.